 Finding the perfect Valentine’s Day destination might be a complicated task, especially when you’re in quest for a picturesque spot away from the crowds.
-Believe it or not, there’s romance outside Paris as well, so take the plunge and try something different this year.
+Believe it or not, there’s romance outside Paris, as well.
+So, what are you waiting for, take the plunge and try something different this year.
 Maybe a scenic town crisscrossed by canals or a delightful medieval settlement somewhere in Eastern Europe?
 Whatever your preferences, you can’t go wrong with an idyllic mid-size European town full of culture and old-fashioned charm.

-Bruges is ideal for many things including culture, food, sightseeing, but most of all it’s a smart choice for an exquisite romantic break.
-You can take a boat ride along its canals, explore its wonderful UNESCO-listed old center from an old-fashioned carriage or from a hot air balloon, you can indulge your passion for chocolate in its refined chocolate shops or you can simply wander its idyllic pedestrian streets.
+Bruges is ideal for many things, including culture, food, and sightseeing, but most of all it’s a smart choice for an exquisite romantic break.
+You can take a boat ride along its canals; explore its wonderful UNESCO-listed old center from an old-fashioned carriage or a hot air balloon; indulge your passion for chocolate in its refined chocolate shops; or you can simply wander its idyllic pedestrian streets.
 Whatever you do, you’ll almost certainly fall under the spell of Bruges.

 Annecy is another Venice-like city, but with a completely different background.
-It lies in the Rhône-Alpes region, only 35 km south of Geneva and is almost entirely enclosed by the grandiose Alps.
-Dramatic buildings that date back to medieval times, quaint canals crossed by small flowered bridges and a stunning crystal clear lake complement the charm of Annecy.
-Everywhere you go there’s an utterly romantic place, but nothing can beat its most picturesque spot – Pont des Amoreaux (Lover’s Bridge).
-Take a walk and admire the fairytale landscape that rises before your eyes and just go with the flow.
+It lies in the Rhône-Alpes region, only 35 km south of Geneva, and it’s almost entirely enclosed by the grandiose Alps.
+Dramatic buildings that date back to medieval times, quaint canals crossed by small flowered bridges, and a stunning crystal clear lake complement the charm of Annecy.
+Everywhere you go, romance fills the air, but nothing can beat its most picturesque spot – Pont des Amoreaux (Lover’s Bridge).
+Take a walk and admire the fairytale-like landscape that rises before your eyes, and just go with the flow.

-With some of Italy’s finest medieval architecture hidden between its spectacular walls, Lucca embodies all the qualities of a perfect Tuscan town.
-Cozy, romantic and friendly, the city is small enough to be charming and large enough to have everything you need within its gorgeously preserved historic center.
+With some of Italy’s finest medieval architecture hidden between its spectacular walls, Lucca embodies all the charms of a perfect Tuscan town.
+Cozy, romantic, and laid-back, this city is small enough to feel friendly and welcoming, yet large enough to have everything you need within its gorgeously preserved historic center.

-You can climb the impressive Guinigi Tower for breathtaking views over the city, watch he world go by from a stylish café in Piazza dell Anfiteatro or stroll around the maze of narrow streets.
-In the end that’s what Italy is all about – astonishing decors, heavenly food and the pleasure of doing nothing.
+You can climb the impressive Guinigi Tower for breathtaking views over the city, watch the world go by from a stylish café in Piazza dell Anfiteatro, or stroll around the maze of narrow streets in search of little oddities.
+In the end, that’s what Italy is all about – astonishing decors, heavenly food, and the pleasure of doing nothing.

-Take a hot air balloon flight over the breathtaking Andalusia, get lost in La Ciudad, do some wine tasting and definitely opt for a dinner with a view on Puente Nuevo.
+Take a hot air balloon ride over the breathtaking Andalusian countryside, get lost in La Ciudad, do some wine tasting, and definitely opt for a dinner with a view on Puente Nuevo.